sgoldenlab/simba/docs/plotly_dash.md

 * ```Entire Machine Classification dataframes```:

+In this tutorial we will go ahead and select `Sklearn results`, `Time bin analyses`, `Probabilities`.

-Once we have ticked the tick-boxes for the data we want to include, go ahead and click on `Save SimBA/Plotly dataset`.
+Once we have selected the tick-boxes for the data we want to include, click on `Save SimBA/Plotly dataset`.
 This will generate a single, highly-compressed, `H5` dataframe container, which will be located in the `project_folder/logs` directory.
-The filename, of this file, will be date-time stamped, and be named something like this: `SimBA_dash_file_20200829090616.h5`.
+The name of this file will be date-time stamped, and be named something like this: `SimBA_dash_file_20200829090616.h5`.

 >Note: This is a highly compressed file.
-In this example tutorial, the 438  have been compressed into a very-much sharable 32MB that contain all the data indicated by the tick boxes selected in the SimBA GUI 'Plotly /Dash` submenu:
+In this example tutorial, the 438  have been compressed into a very-much sharable 32MB that contain all the data indicated by the tick-boxes selected in the SimBA GUI 'Plotly/Dash' submenu:

 ![](https://github.com/sgoldenlab/simba/blob/master/images/Dash_2.JPG "Plotly Graph Features")

 Depending on the number of videos that the user has within the project, this step may take some time.
-You can follwo the progress in the Main SimBA terminal window.
+You can follow the progress in the main SimBA terminal window.

 ### PART 2: Opening the SimBA Dashboard file